Glass Engine

 2

-Clip shellClips all glass layers to border radius
+Clip shellClips all optical layers to the border radius

 3